dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 * Contain the same setting in the command-line arguments and an *appsettings* file.
 * The *appsettings* file containing the matching command-line argument is changed after the app starts.

-If all the preceding condions are true, the command-line arguments are overridden.
+If all the preceding conditions are true, the command-line arguments are overridden.

 ASP.NET Core 2.x app can use WebHostBuilder](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilder) instead of ``CreateDefaultBuilder`.
 When using `WebHostBuilder`, manually set configuration with [ConfigurationBuilder](/api/microsoft.extensions.configuration.configurationbuilder).
 See the ASP.NET Core 1.x tab for more information.